Stinkweed to false flax: oilseeds race to reap biofuel bonanza

 Merialdo said he would plant carinata in the off-season from growing soybeans, and its deep roots would carve channels that allow rain to seep deep into the soil, and stop weeds flourishing, benefiting the later soybean crops.

-He is using seeds supplied by Nuseed, part of Australian agrichemical company Nufarm Ltd (NUF.AX), which launched commercial sales last year of carinata in Argentina.
+He is using seeds supplied by Nuseed, part of Australian agrichemical company Nufarm Ltd, which launched commercial sales last year of carinata in Argentina.

 Those plantings are currently less than 100,000 hectares, but the company expects them to double within two years and rise exponentially in subsequent years as it expands production to the United States, Paraguay and Uruguay.